xieyuheng/fidb-zero/docs/manual/03-the-http-api.md

 and let fidb dynamicly serves the HTTP API based on the rules, thus a developer almost never need to write backend API code over database again.

-We will do this little by little.
+Ambitious goal, we will try to achieve this little by little.

 ## Data Operations

-Firstly, the most basic four operations is the **CRUD** -- **C**reate, **R**ead, **U**pdate and **D**elete.
+Firstly, the most basic four operations are the **CRUD** -- **C**reate, **R**ead, **U**pdate and **D**elete.

 - To **create** data, `POST` the path with the data.